 The Glenshee ski centre is Britain's largest snowsports area with 22 lifts and 36 runs offering an amazing diversity of natural terrain for all standards of skiers and snowboarders. www.ski-glenshee.co.uk There are several locally based ski and snowboard hire shops and schools offering tuition and instruction.

 There's fishing for salmon and trout on the doorstep in Glenshee.
 The season on the Shee Water and Blackwater is from the 15 April to 15 October.
 Loch trout fishing is also available on a couple of local lochs, with Butterstone Loch between Blairgowrie and Dunkeld being a popular stocked rainbow loch.

-For cycling both off road and on, the area is well regarded with quiet scenic back roads and exciting off road tracks — several routes are featured in the Guide to Walking and Mountain Biking in Glenshee available from Dalnoid Holiday Cottages and/or Glenshee Pottery & Visitor Centre.
-During the summer season a downhill mountain bike track accessible by chairlift is in operation at Glenshee Ski Centre.
+For cycling both off road and on, the area is well regarded with quiet scenic back roads and exciting off road tracks — several routes are featured in the Guide to Walking and Mountain Biking in Glenshee available from Dalnoid Holiday Cottages and/or Wee House of Glenshee.

-Glenshee is home to one of the highest courses in Britain.
-A well kept hilly 9 hole course at Dalmunzie.
-Other nearby courses include the famous Rosemount Course at Blairgowrie Golf Club (venue for the 2014 Junior Ryder Cup), Alyth Golf Club, Glenisla Golf Course and Strathmore Golf Course.
+Glenshee is home to one of the highest courses in Britain - a well kept hilly 9 hole course at Dalmunzie.
+Other nearby courses include the famous Rosemount Course at Blairgowrie Golf Club (venue for the 2014 Junior Ryder Cup), Alyth Golf Club and Strathmore Golf Course.

 Clay pigeon shooting, stalking and pheasant and grouse shooting are available in season on several local estates.

-Local outdoor activity centres offer indoor climbing walls, rock climbing, abseiling, gorge walking, ropes courses, zip wire and the latest craze sphering!
+Local outdoor activity centres offer indoor climbing walls, rock climbing, abseiling, gorge walking, ropes courses, zip wire and llama trekking.